-Coronavirus: U.S. Has 566 Cases; Stricken Cruise Ship To Dock In California
+Coronavirus: Stricken Cruise Ship To Unload Passengers In California

 "As the outbreak of COVID-19 continues, there remains a risk of infected travelers and crew boarding cruise ships," the Centers for Disease Control and Prevention said.

-Those warnings come as the Grand Princess moves from its holding position 10 miles off the California coast to an industrial dock in Oakland, where it will begin unloading passengers Monday.
+The Trump administration's warnings about cruise ships come as the Grand Princess moves from its holding position 10 miles off the California coast to an industrial dock in Oakland, where it is expected to begin unloading passengers Monday.

+The Grand Princess has been sailing in circles off the coast since late last week after a passenger from a recent trip died from COVID-19 in Placer County, Calif.
+At least one other case, in Nevada, has also been linked to that same voyage.

 The ship has 3,533 people on board — including at least 21 who have tested positive for the coronavirus, out of 46 people who were in the first round of testing.